 Public healthcare in Greece

-While some hospitals in more remote locations on islands may provide a lower standard of healthcare, the best public hospitals, usually concentrated in the major cities, offer care of a high standard.
+While some hospitals in more remote locations on islands may provide a lower standard of healthcare, the best public hospitals – usually concentrated in the major cities – offer care of a high standard.
 It is often the case that expats who require more sophisticated care than island hospitals can provide will be transported to a hospital in Athens or Thessaloniki.

 Most medical staff in Greece will speak some level of English, though this may differ based on their position and the location of the hospital.

 Private healthcare in Greece

+Private healthcare in Greece is generally considered to be superior to the public alternative.
+Greece's private medical facilities are typically less affected by the country's economic situation and have newer equipment.
 Moreover, doctors and nurses in private hospitals are more likely to speak English.
-Some Greek private hospitals even have affiliations with US hospitals or hospitals in other countries, and their staff will have had at least some form of overseas training.
+Some Greek private hospitals even have affiliations with US hospitals or those in other countries, and their staff will have had at least some form of overseas training.